How to add a BetterCloud custom trigger to an existing Jira integration

 Name your Custom Trigger and optionally give it a description, then click “Next: Inbound Request.”

-Navigate to Jira Project you want to trigger the Workflow and navigate to “Automation” under the Project’s Settings.
+Navigate to the Jira Project you want to trigger the Workflow and navigate to “Automation” under the Project’s Settings.

 Select the “Automations” tab on the right and create a project rule.